Völkerwiesenbach

-Völkerwiesenbach is a river of Rhineland-Palatinate, Germany.
+Völkerwiesenbach is a small river of Rhineland-Palatinate, Germany.
 It springs northeast of Bonefeld.
 On its course, it traverses the artificial lake of the Obere Mühle in Rengsdorf.
 It is a right tributary of the Engelsbach at the eastern outskirts of Rengsdorf.

-In 1926 an outdoor swimming pool was opened using the water of the Völkerwiesenbach, supported by Fritz Henkel, the founder of Henkel.
+In 1926, in Rengsdorf an outdoor swimming pool was opened using the water of the Völkerwiesenbach, supported by Fritz Henkel, the founder of Henkel.
 In 1966, it was replaced by a new one, located above the old one.